dotlang/language/README.md

 //if returning multiple values, it will be an anonymous class auto xp = (int x, int y) -> return (a:1, b:3); //type of xp will be fn<(int, int), int, int>
 ```
+- Note that you can use `object.method` notation as an object with only one method pointing to the implementation.

+###Anonymous class

+You can define anonymous classes which can act like a function pointer.
+Each anonymous class must have a parent interface specifying one or more empty functions.
+If the interface has only one method, the definition can be in short form and it is basically a function pointer.
+There is a general purpose template class `fn` which is used by compiler to set type of anon-class literals if type is to be inferred.
+Note that when writing anon-class, we are creating a new class on the fly, and for short-form instantiate it at the same time.

-Long-form: Result of a long-form definition, is the nil instance of the anonymous-class.
+Result of a this definition, is the default instance of the anonymous-class.
 You can call defined ctors (or default if there is not any), to create concrete instances.
 ```
 //long form, we can expose a variable which will construct public methods of the anon-class int g = 11;